Network-Aware Optimization of Distributed Learning for Fog Computing

 \section{Optimization Model Analysis}

-We turn now to a theoretical analysis of the data movement optimization problem (\ref{eq:dataOpt}--\ref{eq:cap}).
-We discuss the choice of error and capacity values under various assumptions (Section \ref{subsec:analysis:parameters}), and then characterize the optimal solution for the ML use cases outlined in Section~\ref{sec:intro} (Section \ref{subsec:analysis:optimal}).
+We turn now to a theoretical analysis of the data movement optimization problem (\ref{eq:dataOpt})--(\ref{eq:cap}).
+We discuss the choice of error cost and capacity values (Section \ref{subsec:analysis:parameters}), and then characterize the optimal solution under different choices of the error cost and assumptions on the fog networking scenario for the ML use cases outlined in Section~\ref{sec:intro} (Section \ref{subsec:analysis:optimal}).